ckaznable/yt-sau/README.md

 # youtube streaming recoder

-record youtube streaming mono audio wav file in one commend.
+record youtube streaming mono audio to wav file in one commend.

 ## LICENSE